 The amount of light your headlights produce is only good enough to see in colour for a few metres in front of the car; the rest is in shades of grey.

 Your eyes have to do a lot of work searching in the shadows for potential danger in this environment, leading to tired eyes when driving at night.
+In fact, tired eyes are a cause of fatigue, and drivers need to understand how to monitor and deal with fatigue.

 Anything you can do to help preserve the rhodopsin levels in your eyes by minimising the lights in your car will mean that you’ll see better and your eyes won’t get tired as quickly.
 While it might be OK for a rear seat passenger to use a specific spotlight to read (even though it will reduce your vision through the rear view mirror), it’s not ideal to have lights on in the front of the car.